sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Computing the data spectrum for every data epoch and channel may take a while.
-We use a frequency decomposition based on the slepian multitaper (Matlab pmtm() function) to obtain more accurate spectra than using standard Fourier transforms.
+We use a frequency decomposition based on the Slepian multitaper (Matlab *pmtm* function) to obtain more accurate spectra than using standard Fourier transforms.
 After computing the trial spectra, the function removes the average power spectrum from each trial spectrum and tests whether the remaining spectral differences exceed the selected thresholds.
 Here, two windows pop up (as below), the top window being slaved to the bottom.
-The top window shows the data epochs and the bottom window the power spectra of the same epochs.
+The top window shows the data epochs, and the bottom window the power spectra of the same epochs.
 When scrolling through the trial spectra, the user may use the top window to check what caused a data trial to be labeled as a spectral outlier.
 After further